SAK74/test-task-kit-global/README.md

 This project is a React and TypeScript application built with Vite and Next.js.
 It features a post management service with Firebase integration, state management using Redux Toolkit, and a modular UI based on Radix UI components and Tailwind CSS.

-The app allows users to review and manage posts — including adding, editing, removing, commenting, viewing detailed information, as well as sorting and filtering posts by multiple parameters.
+The app allows users to review and manage posts — including adding, editing, removing, commenting for logged users, viewing detailed information, as well as sorting and filtering posts by multiple parameters.

 Web preview:
  [Static](http://www.sak74.pl/Kit_Global/)